InquilineKea/oldgithub/_posts/longevityguide.md

 I've written a previous guide at https://www.quora.com/What-can-I-do-to-live-as-long-as-possible/answer/Alex-K-Chen .
 Other guides have been written by Mike Lustgarten (great for measuring relevant biomarkers) and Alex Pustov.

+giving someone 5-10 extra years of healthspan/healthy life/neuroplasticity can be (in and of itself) worth hundreds of thousands of dollars (at minimum) given salaries of the set of people you might know.
+Most people already start to show signs of aging by their mid/late 20s - this CAN be delayed.

 One of the great perks of longevity is that doing things better than all others can alone get you 10-15 years of extra life relative to others, which means that spending 6 months obsessed with this can lead to insane returns.
 The future 100 years from now may be exciting like *nothing else*, so if you are able to delay some types of gratifiction, you may have a chance of seeing the literal transhumanist utopia that transcends all your prior values.

 Supplements to consider: carnosine/taurine/creatine (esp if vegan) - anti-glycation agents, glycine (esp as a precursor to glutathionine), N-acetyl-cysteine, turmuric/curcumin, metformin/rapamycin/acarbose, glucosamine, folic acid/B12 (folic acid and manganese levels seem to be most correlated with longevity), Vitamin D, caffeine/modafinil [for appetite suppression], selegiline, lithium (ESP impt for preserving the brain), 17alpha-estradiol (if male), deuterated heavy water [small amounts], deuterated PUFAs (experimental).